Holy Face (Lucca): History

-In Lucca, an annual candlelit procession, the Luminara, is devoted to the Holy Face on 13 September, the eve of religious celebrations on the following day.
+In Lucca, an annual candlelit procession on 13 September, the Luminara, is devoted to the Volto Santo, the eve of religious celebrations on the following day.
 The procession, which today no longer includes the sculpture as in the past, walks to the cathedral from the Basilica of San Frediano, where a fresco cycle commemorates the legend of Nicodemus' sculpting the image from cedar of Lebanon, during which, having completed all but the face, Nicodemus slept, awaking to find the Holy Face completed by an angel.
-In Eastern Christianity, similar legends accrue around icons said to be acheiropoieta, "not made by human hands".
+In Eastern Christianity, similar legends accrue around icons said to be acheiropoieta: sanctissimum Vultum non sua sed arte divina disculpsit, according to the Latin legend: "the most holy Face, sculpted not by his craft but divine."

-Discovered in a cave in the Holy Land by "Bishop Gualfredo", who was guided by a revelatory dream, the image was carried first to the Tuscan port of Luni in a boat without sails or crew.
+Discovered in a cave in the Holy Land by bishop Gualfredo, who was guided by a revelatory dream, the image was carried first to the Tuscan port of Luni in a boat without sails or crew.
 But the men of Luni, when they tried to board the boat, found that it retreated miraculously from their grasp.
-Warned by an angel in a revelatory dream that the Holy Face had arrived in Luni, Johannes, bishop of Lucca, with his clerics and a great crowd of Lucchesi, arrived at Luni, bade a stop to the attempts to retrieve the boat and, by calling upon God, found that the ship came miraculously to Johannes and opened to him its gangplank.
+Warned by an angel in a revelatory dream that the Holy Face had arrived in Luni, Johannes, bishop of Lucca, with his clerics and a great crowd of Lucchesi, came to Luni, bade a stop to the attempts to retrieve the boat and, by calling upon God, found that the ship came miraculously to Johannes and opened to him its gangplank.
 When the people saw the Holy Face they wept tears of joy and cried Gloria in excelsis.